 Consider an instant hot water dispenser to compliment a whole house water filter and provide hot water for coffee and tea instantly.

 Advantages of a Whole House Water Filter

-One of the key advantages of installing a whole house water filter at your home is the health benefits.
+As we’ve touched on a few times already in this guide, one of the key advantages of installing a whole house water filter at your home is the health benefits.
 These systems filter out unsafe levels of heavy metals, chemicals, sediment, and chlorine that can be hazardous to your health and have unpleasant side effects, like drying out your hair and skin and giving your water an unpleasant smell and taste.
-In general, a high-end whole house filtration system can remove as many as 30 dangerous contaminants from the water supply before it even enters your home.
+In general, a high-end whole house filtration system can remove as many as 30 dangerous contaminants from the water supply before it enters your home.